 Much later in history, other werewolf legends began to re-adopt this concept of wolf skins.
 Specifically, in the Renaissance/Early Modern period, the concept of wolf skins arose again in several werewolf trials – most notably Jean Grenier, who claimed he received a wolf skin given to him by the “man of the forest,” a big creepy dude who was quite possibly Satan or, at the very least, some kind of demon or guy with lots of very close demonic dealings.
 He didn’t exclusively use this wolf skin, though, as there was a salve and some other ritual involved to assuming his wolf form.

 This was also, as I’ve mentioned, the time period when concepts of werewolves (and wolves themselves – real ones, actual living animals) began to be warped forever – and they’re still that way today.
 In that time period, they became associated with crazy people, cannibals, serial killers, etc., and all other variety of undesirable people.
 Werewolves, essentially, became associated solely with madmen and often with Satan.
 This was not an exclusively Christian doing, either, as there are plenty of positive Christian portrayals of werewolves (not all of which are covered in this post, either).
-While Christianity certainly warped many legends, werewolves were not actually one of them, despite what some people might tell you.
+While Christianity certainly warped many legends, werewolves were not actually one of them, despite what some people might tell you (nor was it Christianity that started organized slaughter of wolves).
 There are many, many positive Christian depictions of werewolves, and you can find several covered in other werewolf facts (I did one just recently on the werewolves of Ossory).
 And then there are werewolf knights, whether they were all directly Christian or not.
+So please, don’t try to pin the concept of “legends were corrupted by Christianity” on… well, Christianity.
+I could go into how many ancient religions and cultures incorporated cultures they conquered into their own to help integrate the people, etc, but I won’t in this post.

 But I covered all that in other posts, too – most of them, in fact.
 But especially this one, on the descent of the werewolf into what we think of them as today (unfortunately).
 I think the honestly rather crappy modern perception of werewolves was shaped entirely too much by this shoddy time period and that helped people forget all the original legends and assume they know them without really knowing them at all.